DefinitionThis section has been translated automatically.

 - Lam C et al (2013) Images in clinical medicine.
 Epidermolysis bullosa acquisita.
 N Engl J Med 368:e17

-Outgoing links (14)Acrodermatitis continua suppurativa; Anonymity (overview); Cytostatics (overview); Eczema (overview); Epidermolysis bullosa dystrophica recessive (hallopeau-siemens); Erythema multiforme; Erythroderma; exfoliative dermatitis;; Hand-foot-mouth disease; Lichen planus atrophicans; Onycholysis (overview); ...
+Outgoing links (14)Acrodermatitis continua suppurativa; Anonychia (overview); Cytostatics (overview); Eczema (overview); Epidermolysis bullosa dystrophica recessive, severe generalized; Erythema multiforme; Erythroderma; Hand-foot-mouth disease; Lichen planus atrophicans; Onycholysis (overview); ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.